Postgraduate Certificate in Education (PGCE)

 - An Honours degree of 2:2 or above, relevant to the subject the applicant is planning to teach

-- GCSE English/O-Level/Access GCSE equivalent qualification (Grade C or above)
+- GCSE English/O-Level/Access or GCSE equivalent qualification (Grade C/4 or above)

-- GCSE Maths/O-Level/Access GCSE equivalent qualification (Grade C or above)
+- GCSE Maths/O-Level/Access or GCSE equivalent qualification (Grade C/4 or above)

 If you are interested we strongly advise that you speak to the Adult Advice Team – call 01392 400170 or email firstname.lastname@example.org

-You will have access to the college Learning Resource Centres.
+You will have access to the College Learning Resource Centres.
 There are refectories in all main buildings, plus the @34 restaurant and take-away facility.
 There is a student shop and Student Unions at both the College and University.
 There is advice and support for students via the Adult Advice office in the dedicated adult and higher education and Digital and Data Centre at the Hele Road main site.
 You will also have access to the University of Exeter study and leisure facilities across all their campuses.

 - Additional Costs

-Although course textbooks are available in the college library, you may wish to buy textbooks during the course.
+Although course textbooks are available in the College library, you may wish to buy textbooks during the course.
 Students will be provided with reading lists for each module.
-You will need to bring pen, paper and a folder to store handouts and assignments.
+You will need to bring pen, paper or laptop to use within lessons.